samuals151/hisensetv_hass/README.rst

 .. code:: yaml

-    media_player:
  Model: H9 (2019)
-    Televison Settings
  -- Setting: Wake Up : Wake On LAN
  NOTE: If using Wireless, then use:
  -- Setting: Wake Up : Wake On Wireless Network

 Warning